Branch and Merge Files with Git

 From within your Git repository folder, right-click the white space of the Current Folder browser and select Source Control > Branches.

-Before you can merge branches, you must install command-line Git on your system path and register model files as binary to prevent Git from inserting conflict markers.
-See Install Command-Line Git Client.
+Before you can merge branches, you must register model files as binary to prevent Git from inserting conflict markers.
+See Register Model Files with Source Control Tools.

 After you use Fetch, you must merge.
 See Pull, Fetch, and Merge.